SECTION 3: What Drives Real Estate Prices in Phuket and How to Ascertain Value

 Phuket Real Estate Market Price

 The evolution from visitor to resident sometimes takes a while, but it happens a lot.
-People fall in love with Thailand, and it gradually becomes their default vacation destination, with more and more holidays being spent here.
-The love affair with the country is truly complete when they buy or lease a condo or villa in Thailand, and decide to move, work or retire here.
-During the pandemic, however, scores of people “skipped a few steps” and made Phuket their lockdown home of choice.
+People fall in love with Phuket, and it gradually becomes their default vacation destination, with more and more holidays being spent here.
+The love affair with the island is truly complete when they buy a condo or villa in Phuket, and later decide to move, work or retire here.

 Phuket Real Estate Interest Rates